liqMix/Midi-Genes/README.md

 # Midi-Genes
 Generates melodies based on an evolutionary model using reproduction, cross-over, and mutation.
 Uses a backing track in the given key in order to give the melody context.
-Mostly used as an interesting application; only occasionally have produced melodies sounded 'pleasing'.
+Mostly used as an interesting application; only occasionally produces 'pleasing' sounding melodies, although I am currently updating the heuristics and rewards to increase these odds.

 ## Modules
 * Python3